microsoft/Windows-rust-driver-samples/README.md

 ### Usage

-The echo driver can be tested by using the [echo executable](https://github.com/microsoft/Windows-driver-samples/tree/main/general/echo/kmdf/exe)
+The echo driver can be tested by using the [included sample app](./general/echo/kmdf/exe).

+* cargo run --bin echoapp
-* Echoapp.exe --- Send single write and read request synchronously
+  * Send single write and read request synchronously

+* cargo run --bin echoapp -- -Async
-* Echoapp.exe -Async --- Send 100 reads and writes asynchronously
+  * Send 100 reads and writes asynchronously

 Exit the app anytime by pressing Ctrl-C